-I will read the first paragraph of the statutes : "The Communist International - the International Workers Association-is a union of Communist Parties in various countries; it is a world Communist Party.
-"As the leader and organiser of the world revolutionary movement of the proletariat and the upholder of the principles and aims of Communism, the Communist International struggles to win the majority of the working class and the broad strata of the propertyless peasantry, and fights for the establishment of the world dictatorship of the proletariat, for the establishment of a world union of Socialist Soviet Republics, for the complete abolition of classes and for the achievement of Socialism-the first stage of Communist society."
+I will read the first paragraph of the statutes:

+"The Communist International-the International Workers Association-is a union of Communist Parties in various countries.
+It is a World Communist Party.

+"As the leader and organizer of the world revolutionary movement of the proletariat and the upholder of the principles and aims of Communism, the Communist International strives to win the majority of the working class and the broad strata of the propertyless peasantry, fights for the establishment of the world dictatorship of the proletariat, for the establishment of a World Union of Socialist Soviet Republics, for the complete abolition of classes and for the achievement of Socialism-the first stage of Communist society."

-In this world Party, covering millions of people, and known as the Communist International, the Communist Party of the Soviet Union is the strongest Party.
+In this World Party covering millions of people, and known as the Communist International, the Communist Party of the Soviet Union is the strongest Party.
 It is the ruling Party of the Soviet Union, the greatest country in the world.
 The Comintern is a World Communist Party, and weighs up the political situation jointly with the leaders of the Communist Parties of all countries.

-The Communist International, to which all the sections are directly responsible, is not an organisation of conspirators but a World Party.
+The Communist International, to which all the sections are directly responsible, is not an organization of conspirators but a World Party.
 Such a World Party does not play at insurrection and revolution.
 Such a World Party cannot say one thing to the millions of its supporters and at the same time secretly do the opposite.
-Such a Party, my dear Doctor Sack, does not engage in double book-keeping !
+Such a Party, my dear Dr. Sack, does not engage in double bookkeeping!

-Doctor Sack : All right, get on with your Communist propaganda.
+Dr. Sack: All right, get on with your Communist propaganda.

-Dimitrov: When such a Party appeals to the millions of the proletariat, when it makes its decisions on tactics and immediate tasks, it does so seriously, fully conscious of its responsibility.
-I will read you a decision of the Twelfth Penum of the E.C.C.I.
+Dimitroff: When such a Party appeals to the millions of the proletariat, when it makes its decisions on tactics and immediate tasks, it does so seriously, fully conscious of its responsibility.
+I will read you a decision of the XII Plenum of the E.C.C.I.
 As these decisions were quoted here in court, I have the right to read them.

-According to these decisions, the basic task of the German Communist Party is as follows : "To mobilise the vast masses of toilers in defence of their vital interests, against the bandit policy of monopolist capital, against fascism, against the emergency decrees, against nationalism and chauvinism, and by developing economic and political strikes, by struggle for proletarian internationalism, by means of demonstrations, to lead the masses to the point of the general political strike: to win over the bulk of the social-democratic masses, definitely overcome the weaknesses of trade-union work.
+According to these decisions, the basic task of the German Communist Party is as follows: "To mobilize the vast masses of toilers in defense of their vital interests, against the bandit policy of monopolist capital, against fascism, against the emergency decrees, against nationalism and chauvinism, and by developing economic and political strikes, by struggle for proletarian internationalism, by means of demonstrations, to lead the masses to the point of the general political strike; to win over the bulk of the social-democratic masses, definitely overcome the weaknesses of trade union work.
 The chief slogan which the Communist Party of Germany must put forward to offset the slogan of the fascist dictatorship (the "Third Empire") and the slogan of the social-democratic Party ("The Second Republic"), is the slogan of the Workers' and Peasants' Republic, i.e., Soviet Socialist Germany, which will guarantee the possibility of the voluntary affiliation of the people of Austria and other German territories."

-Mass work, mass struggle, mass resistance, the united front, no adventures !
-Such is the alpha and omega of Communist tactics.
+Mass work, mass struggle, mass resistance, the

+united front, no adventures!
+Such is the Alpha and Omega of Communist tactics.

 A manifesto of the Executive Committee of the Comintern was found on me.
-I think that it can also be quoted.
+I think that can also be quoted.
 Two points are specially important in this manifesto.
 Thus, it speaks of demonstrations in various countries in connection with the events in Germany.
-It speaks of the tasks of the Communist Parties in the struggle against the national-socialist terror, and also of the defence of the organisations and press of the working class.
-In this manifesto, it says among other things :
+It speaks of the tasks of the Communist Parties in the struggle against the national-socialist terror, and also of the defense of the organizations and press of the working class.
+In this manifesto, it says among other things: